 A similarly worded letter dated May 29, 1840, to an unknown recipient, can be found in the Greenleaf Papers.
 On the back of the page is written “Circular for busts”–perhaps this was a draft in preparation for letters like the one sent to Shaw.

 Not all documentation comes in manuscript form.
 For example, we can verify where portraits were hung thanks to the above photograph of a classroom in Dane Hall, c.1880, showing one of the Law School’s John Marshall portraits, as well as portraits of Daniel Webster and Nathan Dane.

 The full-length portrait of John Marshall (1755-1835) visible in the above mentioned picture (to the right of the desk) was painted by Chester Harding (1792-1866).
-Given to the school in 1847 by a group of faculty and students, the portrait is a replica of Harding’s full-length portrait commissioned by the Trustees of the Boston Athenaeum in 1830.
+Given to the school in 1847 by faculty, alumni, and prominent Bostonians, the portrait is a replica of Harding’s full-length portrait commissioned by the Trustees of the Boston Athenaeum in 1830.
 Along with the portrait we also have a subscription list dated September 2, 1846, that includes the donors’ names and their pledged amounts.
 Our records indicate this subscription list was drawn up and circulated by Professor Greenleaf.

 This is just a small sampling of some of the supporting documents we are aware of.
 We look forward to future discoveries that will help tell the story of this wonderful collection.